The Best Credit Cards for Beginners

-Lastly, there are rewards.
 Cash back and frequent flier rewards can be very enticing, but you need to look at the fine print.
 Do frequent flier points expire?
 Are they only valid for one kind of airline?
 Remember to check the small details, as these will impact you over time.

 Though this might not be important for those only interested in growing their credit, it’s still wise to look out for the limit.
 Maxing out credit cards isn’t a good practice.
 But having a higher credit limit without carrying a balance can help improve your credit score.

 Best Credit Cards

 With all those factors in mind, which are the best credit cards for building your credit?

 Discover It Secured

 This card has no annual fees, 1% to 2% cash back, and approximately 25% APR.